-Whether the flower is from a special occasion or you just want to capture a bit of beauty to save for later, Laundry borax offers one of the least expensive and easiest ways to dry flowers for arrangements and crafts.
-You'll need just a few items and a bit of patience.
+Whether the flower is from a special occasion or the aim is to capture a bit of beauty to save for later, laundry borax offers one of the least expensive and easiest ways to dry flowers for arrangements and crafts, such as sachets, which protect stored clothes from insects.
+All it takes are just a few items and a bit of patience.

 - Bells of Ireland

 - Hydrangea (separate flower head into smaller brackets for better success)